 fixbanding amount sigma

 Try to remove the canon banding.
-"Amount" define the amouont of correction.
+Argument "amount" define the amouont of correction.
 Sigma defines a protection level of the algorithm, higher sigma gives higher protection.

 Performs a Gaussian filter with the given sigma.